 What does the Bitcoin Taproot upgrade mean for BTC investors?

 The upgrade should vastly increase the functionality of the Bitcoin network and make it a more versatile and useful cryptocurrency.
-This is likely to increase the demand for Bitcoin.
+This could increase the demand for Bitcoin.

 Looking at the long-term trend of increasing adoption, it is evident that there is a growing interest in the cryptocurrency market.
-This, coupled with the increasing need for a decentralized and autonomous financial system without a central authority, makes it likely that Bitcoin will see a rise in adoption and use.
+This, coupled with the increasing need for a decentralized and autonomous financial system without a central authority, means Bitcoin may see a rise in adoption and use.

-Further, institutions will be able to better incorporate Bitcoin into their treasury operations, which could lead to an influx of institutional investors and a subsequent increase in demand.
+Further, institutions will be able to better incorporate Bitcoin into their treasury operations, which could attract institutional investors and cause a subsequent impact to demand.